groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/groupdocs-annotation-java-text-redaction-tutorial/_index.md

 dual Annotator annotator = new Annotator("YOUR_DOCUMENT_DIRECTORY/input.pdf");
 ```

-**Pro tip**: Always use try-with-resources or explicit disposal to prevent memory leaks.
-We'll show proper resource management at the end.
+> **Pro tip:** Use try‑with‑resources or explicit disposal to avoid memory leaks.
+We'll revisit proper cleanup later.

-### Creating Annotation Replies for Audit Trails
+### Step 2: Build Annotation Replies for an Audit Trail

-When you're redacting sensitive information, you often need to document *why* something was redacted.
-That's where annotation replies become invaluable:
+Document why each redaction was performed by adding reply objects.

 ```java
 import com.groupdocs.annotation.models.Reply;